Symbo1/symbo1_com/about.md

 * Symbo1 is derived from the English word "symbol".

 > &nbsp;&nbsp;&nbsp;Symbo1 is a brand-new independent security research team.
 In order to learn new techniques and work on more challenges within information security, we proactively participate in various Vulnerability Reporting Programs at international companies.
-Symbo1 will be free to share our knowledge, technology and open-source projects aim to contribute the whole security community.
+Symbo1 will be free to share our knowledge, technology and open-source projects, aim to contribute the whole security community.

 > &nbsp;&nbsp;&nbsp;Happy hunting, and enjoy the acknowledgement apart from the reward.
 Never forget why you started, and your mission can be accomplished.